Warning: Spoilers for Netflix’s Hollywood ahead.

 A big plot point in Hollywood involves a gas station as a front for a sex work operation.
 The sex workers on this show are treated with respect — they’re not shamed for taking this job.
 Was that important for you to showcase?

-“Sex workers are doing actual labour and work.
+“Sex workers are doing actual labor and work.
 They’re also people, despite the fact that even today, we don’t give sex workers rights and that makes them vulnerable.
 We, as a society and a culture, place a lot of stigma and shame on their work.
 We don’t value their contributions, we don’t value them as humans.

 “We’re uncovering buried history on this show, and one of the services of Old Hollywood was Scotty Bowers’ gas station, and the way in which these Hollywood outsiders were able to become insiders because they provided a service at a time period where queer people were outlawed.
 To be out was not always an option — you were under surveillance and policed.
 For us, it was a great opportunity for our series to start in this space.
 Gas station owner Ernie [played by Dylan McDermott] could be the most ‘woke’ character of our series.
 He has his weird misogynistic sexist thing of the time period, but he has such a liberal and non-judgmental worldview.
 To him, the greatest insult would be that you are an uptight, judgy person.”